Available with Data Interoperability license.

 Publishing Data Interoperability tools follows the same pattern as other geoprocessing services.
-Similarly, Quick Import, Quick Export, and Spatial ETL tools authored in ArcGIS Desktop must first be added to a geoprocessing model and then published.
+Similarly, Quick Import, Quick Export, and Spatial ETL tools authored in ArcGIS for Desktop must first be added to a geoprocessing model and then published.
 You cannot publish Spatial ETL tools with parameters that require user input during execution.

 The following sections describe a basic workflow for publishing Data Interoperability tools.
 The details may vary depending on your data and specific requirements.

-Add a publisher connection to ArcGIS Server
+Add a publisher connection to ArcGIS for Server

-In a Catalog window, add an ArcGIS Server connection that allows you to publish GIS services to your server.
+In a Catalog window, add an ArcGIS for Server connection that allows you to publish GIS services to your server.
 Later, when you share the model as a service, the publishing wizard displays this connection as an option.

 Prepare the model

 Tag and Summary metadata must be added to the model before you can publish it as a geoprocessing service.

 In a Catalog window, right-click the model and click Item Description on the context menu to open the metadata dialog box.
 Click Edit in the menu bar and add information in the Tags and Summary text boxes.

 Run the geoprocessing model in ArcMap and confirm that the tool completes successfully and generates valid output.
 After you successfully run the tool, open the Results window in ArcMap and expand the Current node.

 To open the Results window, click Geoprocessing > Results on the main menu.